Refine by MP, party, committee, province, or result type.

 Vanessa Iafolla

 Finance committee I think that's a fair characterization, and I also think there are problems on both sides with this low-tech, high-tech distinction you mention, and it's important to highlight them.
 High-tech doesn't necessarily mean objective.
-Individuals—you, me—could theoretically create an a
+Individuals—you, me—could theoretically create an algorithm.

 April 18th, 2018Committee meeting